 |Snap to grid||Toggle snapping to the curve grid.
 When enabled, moving points snaps them to the grid nodes.|

-When working with .acv files, some approximations are performed because the curves in the .acv files are described by a different mathematical formulas.
+When working with .acv files, some approximations are performed, as the curves in the .acv files are described by a different mathematical formula

 This section allows you to load an image and use it as a background for your rendering.

-Load – Loads a file that is going to be used as a background.
+Load – Click to load a file that is going to be used as a background.

 Clear – Clears the loaded file.